Mask

 The lessons which, in light of our definitions (see above) are considered by the Academy to be ‘sex education’ are as follows:

 In Year 7 the following lessons are included within our definition.
-These are all covered in Term 6 of Year 7:
+These are all covered from Term 3 of Year 7:

 • Puberty and Body Changes